AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 To learn how to assign these permissions, please read the [access control](../../access-control/home.md) documentation.

 You must also have a Power BI account to follow this tutorial.
 To create an account, navigate to the [Power BI homepage](https://powerbi.microsoft.com/en-us/) and follow the sign-up process.
-Users for this Power BI account must also have the **Create workspace** setting enabled within Power BI settings.
-The **Create workspace** setting is found within Tenant settings of the Power BI admin portal.
-If your account is provided by your Tenant or employer, contact your respective admin to enable this setting.
+Users for this Power BI account must also enable the **Create workspace** setting within their Power BI settings.
+The **Create workspace** setting is found within the tenant settings of the Power BI admin portal.
+If your account is provided by your tenant or employer, contact your respective admin to enable this setting.

 ![Power BI Admin portal create workspace settings.](../images/power-bi/create-workspace-settings.png)